A. J. McCarron: Oakland Raiders

 On September 1, 2018, McCarron was traded to the Oakland Raiders for a 2019 fifth-round draft pick (originally acquired from the Steelers).
 He appeared in two games in relief of Derek Carr during the 2018 season, completing one of three passes for eight yards.

-McCarron was released on March 14, 2019, shortly after the beginning of the new NFL season.
+McCarron was released on March 14, 2019.

 Houston Texans

 On March 20, 2019, McCarron signed a one-year contract with the Houston Texans.
 In the regular-season finale against the Tennessee Titans, McCarron recorded his first start since the 2015 season since the Texans were already locked into the #4-seed in the AFC and sat most of their starters as a result.
-McCarron finished the 35–14 loss with 225 passing yards and an interception to go along with 39 rushing yards and a touchdown in the 35–14 loss.
+McCarron finished the 35–14 loss with 225 passing yards and an interception to go along with 39 rushing yards and a touchdown.

 On March 30, 2020, McCarron re-signed with the Texans.
 He briefly entered the Week 14 matchup against the Bears after starter Deshaun Watson hurt his elbow, but McCarron was sacked on his lone play for a turnover on downs.
 The Texans went on to lose on the road by a score of 36–7.
-During the regular-season finale against the Titans, McCarron came into the game during the second quarter and threw a single pass for 20 yards in the 41–38 loss.
+In the regular-season finale against the Titans, McCarron came into the game during the second quarter and threw a single pass for 20 yards in the 41–38 loss.

 Atlanta Falcons

 On April 30, 2021, McCarron signed a one-year contract with the Atlanta Falcons.
-He suffered a torn ACL in the Week 2 preseason game against the Miami Dolphins and was placed on season-ending injured reserve, ending his season before it even started.
+However, he suffered a torn ACL in the Week 2 preseason game against the Miami Dolphins and was placed on season-ending injured reserve, ending his season before it even started.